turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

  => ["This", "is", "my", "sample", "sentence."]
 {% endirb %}

-The `.split` method gives you back an Array which we'll learn about in a later section.
+The `.split` method gives you back an Array, which we'll learn about in a later section.
 It cuts the string wherever it encounters a space (`" "`) character.

 ##### `.split` with an Argument

-But sometimes you'll want to split on a character other than space.
+Sometimes, however, you'll want to split on a character other than a space.
 The `.split` method takes an argument, a piece of data that tells it how to do what it does.

 {% irb %}
 $ numbers = "one,two,three,four,five"